Tocard/documentation/docs/node-runners/run-a-node.md

 ```

 ## Staying safe
 The config file contains your node’s private key.
 If someone gets access to the private key, they can publish and subscribe as you, and steal any tokens you might have in your node's wallet!
 Read more about identity, keys, and wallets.

-## Keeping up to date

-Learn how to keep your node up to date.

-## Using your Broker node

-Next, use your node to publish and subscribe data by connecting your application, or learn about mining.